Pyotr Bagration: Battles of Hollabrunn and Austerlitz

 Just two weeks later, on 2 December 1805, the opposing armies would meet at Austerlitz.
-This time Bagration assumed command over the Coalition army's 13,000 men strong right-wing, opposing Lannes' equally strong French left-wing.
+This time Bagration assumed command over the Coalition army's 13,000-man-strong right wing, opposing Lannes' equally strong French left wing.
 When the coalition army started to rout, Bagration too ordered his men to retreat after not achieving any progress against Marshal Lannes, who had the support of elements of Marshal Murat's forces, even though his men fought bravely and fiercely.
 The battle was lost at that point.
-While Bagration saw no other option but to commence a strategic withdrawal, Marshal Murat refused Lannes' suggestion to further pursue him so that his corps wouldn't suffer further losses.
+While Bagration saw no other option but to commence a strategic withdrawal, Marshal Murat refused Lannes' suggestion to pursue him further so that his corps wouldn't suffer further losses.